Sports-related curses: Atlanta, Georgia

-In addition, Atlanta has lost two National Hockey League (NHL) franchises to Canadian cities: the Atlanta Flames (who moved to Calgary in 1980) and the Atlanta Thrashers (who moved to Winnipeg in 2011), either due to low attendance, poor ownership, or both.
+Atlanta has lost two National Hockey League (NHL) franchises to Canadian cities: the Atlanta Flames (who moved to Calgary in 1980) and the Atlanta Thrashers (who moved to Winnipeg in 2011).
 In both cases, the Atlanta team failed to so much as win a playoff round (the Thrashers never won a playoff game).

 The 2017 Georgia Bulldogs college football team blew a 13-point lead at halftime in the 2018 College Football Playoff National Championship to Alabama and lost in overtime, 26–23, despite Alabama benching their starting quarterback, Jalen Hurts, at halftime in favor of Tua Tagovailoa.
 Later that year, in the 2018 SEC Championship Game, Georgia once again blew a 14-point lead to Alabama in the same venue as their National Championship loss and once again also losing to the backup quarterback (this time Hurts, who replaced an injured Tagovailoa).

-Atlanta's Women's National Basketball Association (WNBA) team, the Atlanta Dream, has also fallen victim to the city's curse.
-The Dream have reached the WNBA Finals on three occasions (2010, 2011, and 2013) but have been swept three games to zero each time.
+Atlanta's Women's National Basketball Association (WNBA) team, the Atlanta Dream, have reached the WNBA Finals on three occasions (2010, 2011, and 2013) but were swept three games to zero each time.

 Off the field, the curse has found its way towards athletes as well.
 Eugene Robinson, who played for the Falcons during the 1998 season, was arrested for soliciting a prostitute the night before Super Bowl XXXIII.
 Michael Vick's arrest for involvement in an illegal dog fighting ring came while he was still with the Falcons.
 Thabo Sefolosha, the Hawks' star defender in 2015, was arrested in New York City weeks before the beginning of the NBA playoffs and suffered a fractured tibia while being detained.
 In April 2021, the Braves were stripped of the 2021 MLB All-Star Game due to a recently passed bill in Georgia that resulted in alleged voter suppression.

-However, the Major League Soccer (MLS)'s Atlanta United FC won the MLS Cup in just their second season, in 2018.
-Though the MLS is not considered to be one of the "Big Four" major sports leagues in North America, some believe the curse was broken with this victory.
+However, Major League Soccer (MLS)'s Atlanta United FC won the MLS Cup in just their second season, in 2018.
+Though MLS is not considered to be one of the "Big Four" major sports leagues in North America, some believe the curse was broken with this victory.

-In 2021, the Atlanta Braves, despite numerous injuries, inconsistent first-half performances, and Marcell Ozuna's off-the-field incident, won the 2021 World Series, putting a definitive end to the curse.
-Additionally, a few months later, the Georgia Bulldogs finally ended their 41-year title drought, further adding to the end of the curse.
+In 2021, the Atlanta Braves, despite numerous injuries, inconsistent first-half performances, Marcell Ozuna's off-the-field incident, and having the worst record of any 2021 playoff team, won the 2021 World Series.
+In January 2022, the Georgia Bulldogs finally ended their 41-year title drought.